-Nominations for the 2021 London Borough Apprenticeship Awards are now open.
+Nominations for the 2021 London Borough Apprenticeship Awards have now closed.

-London Councils is seeking entries from every London borough to the London Borough Apprenticeship Awards, to recognise and celebrate the contribution of apprentices to London’s local authorities and communities, and the innovative work happening across London to create new apprenticeships.
+The London Borough Apprenticeship Awards recognise and celebrate the contribution of apprentices to London’s local authorities and communities, and the innovative work happening across London to create new apprenticeships.

 This is your opportunity to show the value of apprenticeships to your local authority and also to the contractors that you work with directly, how your staff have contributed to apprentices’ success, and how you are maximising the apprenticeships that are created with your contractors and suppliers.